AAFC-Bioinfo-AAC/quick-start-guide/README.md

 ## Getting started

-### Become a member
+### Prerequisites

-To join the *AAFC-Bioinfo-AAC* GitHub organization, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Account Management → Add new user*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).

-Include the [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#add-new-user) such as your GitHub account username ([create one here](https://github.com/signup) if you don’t already have) and names of any existing repositories in the organization you need access to.
-Once approved, you’ll receive an invitation the organization.
+- Git installation: request via [My IT Centre TI → Other Software Requests](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHUZDIMJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=)
+- GitHub account: [Create an account](https://github.com/signup) if you don’t already have.
+- GitHub authentication: Setup [account authentication](https://docs.github.com/en/authentication) to interact with Github through any method other than the web interface, e.g., using Git from the command line, GitHub CLI, IDE integrations, or GitHub Desktop

 > [!TIP]
 > If your existing GitHub account is primarily used for personal projects, consider creating a separate one for official work, choosing a clear, professional GitHub username, such as `firstname-lastname-aafc`.
 According to the [Guide for Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html#:~:text=of%20your%20code.-,Identify%20as%20an%20employee%20of%20the%20Government%20of%20Canada,-Employees%20should%20use) employees should use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.

 ---

+### Become a member

+To join the *AAFC-Bioinfo-AAC* GitHub organization, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Account Management → Add new user*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).

+Include the [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#add-new-user) such as your GitHub account username and names of any existing repositories in the organization you need access to.
+Once approved, you’ll receive an invitation the organization.

+---

-### Create a new project
+### Create a new GitHub repository

-To start a new project, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Repository Management → Create a new private repository*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=), providing [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#create-a-new-private-repository) such as a project name ([see naming conventions](./docs/repo-naming-style-guide.md)) and project admin.
+To start a new project, submit an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Repository Management → Create a new private repository*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=), providing [required information](./docs/aafc-bioinfo-aac-github-services-EN.md#create-a-new-private-repository) such as a repository name ([see naming conventions](./docs/repo-naming-style-guide.md)) and the admin responsible for that repo.
 A new private repository will then be created and initialized using the standard [*AAFC-Bioinfo-AAC* template](https://github.com/AAFC-Bioinfo-AAC/template-repository).
+The template may be modified to suit your project's requirements while keeping the content in the sections marked as required.

-New users may be added to the project directly by the project admin.
-However, if that user is an AAFC employee and not already a member of the org, it is best that the user submit an IT ticket to be added to the project.
+The repo admin may add new users to the repo directly.
+However, if that user is an AAFC employee and not already a member of `AAFC-Bioinfo-AAC`, it is best that the user submit an IT ticket to become a member and then be added to the project.
 This will ensure that the user does not appear as an external collaborator.

 ---

-### Migrate an existing project
+### Migrate an existing repo

-Follow the process above to create a new project and the migrate your existing project there, either by yourself, or via an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Other*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).
+Follow the process above to create a new repo and the migrate your existing repo there, either by yourself, or via an IT ticket through [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue → Other*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).

 ---

-### Develop the project locally
+### Develop the project

-Follow the steps described in this [document](./docs/developing-locally.md) to clone the project to your local machine, make changes safely, and contribute via pull requests.
-The template may be modified to suit your requirements for the new or migrated project while keeping the content in the required sections.
-Ensure no sensitive, confidential, or proprietary data are uploaded and follow [coding best practices](./docs/coding-best-practices.md).

-**Prerequisites:**

-- **Git** installation: request via [My IT Centre TI → Other Software Requests](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHUZDIMJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=)
-- **GitHub account** with access to the repository.
-- [**GitHub authentication**](https://docs.github.com/en/authentication): required to interact with Github through any method other than the web interface, e.g., using Git from the command line, GitHub CLI, IDE integrations, or GitHub Desktop
+Clone (download) the remote GitHub repo to your local computer and follow standard Git development practices (see [Learning Resources](#learning-resources)):
+*Pull → Branch → Change → Commit → Push → PR → Review → Merge → Update → Repeat*

+Follow [coding best practices](./docs/coding-best-practices.md) and ensure no sensitive, confidential, or proprietary data is ever committed or pushed to the remote repository.

 > [!IMPORTANT]
-> Do **not** clone/place your working copy inside OneDrive synced folders.
-Keep repos in a sync excluded folder within OneDrive or a folder outside of OneDrive like `C:\Users\<username>` or within your WSL home (`/home/<username>`) to avoid corruption and performance issues.
+> **Do not** clone or place your working copy inside a OneDrive-synced folder.
+To avoid corruption and performance issues, always store repos in a OneDrive-excluded folder or outside OneDrive entirely.
+For example, in a folder within `C:\Users\<username>` or the WSL directory (`/home/<username>`).

 ---